kaptinlin/queue/docs/retention.md

 # Job Retention

-The `queue` library incorporates job retention capabilities, enabling jobs to remain in the queue for a predetermined duration after their successful completion.
-This feature is instrumental for audit trails, debugging, and post-execution analysis, allowing developers and system administrators to review job outcomes and operational metrics.
+The `queue` library supports job retention, allowing completed jobs to be stored in the queue for a predefined duration.
+This functionality is crucial for creating audit trails, facilitating debugging, and conducting post-execution analysis.
+It provides a means for developers and system administrators to examine job results and performance metrics.

-## Features
+## Global Job Retention

-- **Global Job Retention**: Configure a default retention period applicable to all jobs managed by a client, ensuring a uniform approach across your application.
+Set a default retention period for all jobs managed by a client.
+This ensures a consistent retention policy across your application, simplifying management.
-- **Individual Job Retention**: Specify retention periods for individual jobs, granting the flexibility to cater to the unique requirements of each job.

-## Configuring Job Retention

-### Global Job Retention
+### Configuring Global Job Retention

-Establish a default retention period for all jobs at the client level, simplifying management and ensuring consistency.
+To define a universal retention period for all jobs:

 ```go
 import (